Research Assistants and Postbac Researchers

 Thank you for exploring the possibility of becoming involved in the Regulation of Emotion in Anxiety and Depression Lab!
 The success of this laboratory depends heavily upon the involvement of bright and motivated post-bacs, graduate students, and post-doctoral fellows.
-Read more below for information on how to apply.
+Read more below for information.

 Although we welcome any inquiries from individuals interested in research on emotion and anxiety disorders, those who join our lab as research assistants are often considering attending graduate school in clinical psychology, but would like to gain research experience before applying.
 Several of our past research assistants in our lab have been accepted to top clinical psychology graduate programs.